getstattic/stattic/content/pages/about.md

 ## The Future of Stattic

-While Stattic started as a response to some of the frustrations in the WordPress ecosystem, it has grown into a full-featured static site generator with its own strengths and advantages.
-We're committed to continuing its development by:
+There will ongoing development, including:
 - Adding more customizable templates.
 - Offering even more flexibility in content management.
 - Improving support for modern web technologies (e.g., JAMstack integrations, API-driven content).
 - Providing robust documentation and support to help developers of all skill levels build amazing websites.

-Whether you're looking to leave behind the complexities of WordPress or simply want to experiment with static sites, Stattic is here to empower you.
+Whether you're looking to leave behind the complexities of CMSs or simply want to experiment with static sites, Stattic is here to empower you.
 We believe the future of the web is **faster**, **lighter**, and **more secure**, and Stattic is built to lead that future.

 Thank you for being part of our journey!

 ## Conclusion

-If you're tired of constant updates, server-side issues, and the unpredictability of WordPress and its ecosystem, Stattic might be exactly what you're looking for.
-We're not against WordPress, but sometimes simpler is better.
+If you're tired of constant updates, server-side issues, and the unpredictability of CMSs and their ecosystems, Stattic might be exactly what you're looking for.
+We're not against CMSs, but sometimes simpler is better.
 Stattic is here to offer that simplicity without sacrificing control or flexibility.
 We hope you enjoy building with it as much as we enjoyed creating it.